gaehlerm/SoftwareEngineering/README.md

 1. If a customer needs a feature urgently, you can quickly implement it and send him the nightly build.
 1. There are less bugs as automated tests are more reliable than manual testing.

 And that’s only the marketing side of it.
 At least as important is the developers’ side of this screen.
 So far you were always afraid that you would break some feature when changing code.
 A feature was working so far but all of a sudden, it’s broken.
 Nobody realized when it happened.
 You’ll spend the rest of your work life in constant fear.
 This is worse than the zombie apocalypse.
 There is nothing that can make you feel save again.
-You are never going to touch a single line of code again unless you really have to as you are afraid of breaking something.
+You are never going to touch a single line of code again unless you really have to, as you are afraid of breaking something.

-But now, all of a sudden… magic!
+But now, all of a sudden... magic!
 You know if you accidentally broke a feature.
 The screen tells you everything is alright!
 Your paranoia starts to fade.
 You gain confidence again in your code.
 In your abilities.
 In yourself!
 You can start replacing all this old ugly code that had been sewn together like a Frankenstein monster.
 Things that were welded together by force because the author didn’t dare to rewrite the existing code to make a clean solution possible.
 Suddenly things look fine again.

 You go to your CEO, give him a hug and a box of chocolate.
 You thank him for saving your career and you pay him back the billion.

 I must admit at times I exaggerated a little to make a point.
 But the exaggeration is smaller than you think.
 The importance of writing automated tests cannot be overestimated.
-They are no guarantee to make your software project a success.
-But I can tell you projects without automated tests are doomed and will fail sooner rather than later.
+They are no guarantees to make your software project a success.
+But I can tell you that projects without automated tests are doomed and will fail sooner rather than later.

 I hope this is enough motivation to make you read through this chapter and really try to write tests by yourself.
 As always, it’s not easy at the beginning.
 Ask the internet and others for advice and you’ll get a fairly good idea how to write them.